mikaiyl/more-frontend-full-app-in-express/README.md

+# Assessment: Create a full-stack application in Express

 You'll remember that a server will sometimes need to send HTML as a response body, instead of JSON.
 We do this to serve client files to the browser.
 Express has a built-in way of serving static files.

 In this project, you'll see that we follow the convention of keep our client code in a "/public" folder.
 Then we use the `express.static(insertPathToStaticFilesHere)` to have Express *automatically* serve the files in that folder.
 Any file you want the browser to have access to, has to live in this "/public" folder – HTML files, CSS files, client JavaScript files, image files, font files, etc.